Overview

 Failed to extract master key

--encryption-password, -encryption-key, or -kms-key-arn.
+-password, -encryption-key, or -kms-key-arn.
 Your credentials must match an existing key slot.

 Missing credentials